 Chemotherapy is a treatment for cancer.
 There are different types of chemotherapy medicines, but they all work in a similar way.
 They stop cancer cells reproducing, which prevents them from growing and spreading in the body.

-Chickenpox is a highly contagious infection that causes an itchy, spotty rash.
-Read more about chickenpox symptoms and when to get medical advice.
+Chickenpox is a very contagious infection that causes an itchy, spotty rash.
+Read NHS information about chickenpox symptoms and when to get medical advice.